-- Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - · Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[4]{\cdot}$ for positive square root.
+- · No changes to Sprout. - Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - · Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[+]{\cdot}$ for positive square root.